 Beautiful DIY Necklace Holder (Necklace Storage Ideas)

-Learn how to create a beautiful DIY Necklace Holder a perfect necklace storage idea.
+Learn how to create a beautiful DIY Necklace Holder a perfect necklace storage idea by repurposing a broken picture frame.
 I love the look of long, layered necklace.
 They can dress up and add style to almost every outfit.
 Unfortunately, I have never had a very good way of storing them.
 I would hang them over candle holders, picture frames or put them back in the jewelry box only to find them tangled and intertwined with other necklaces when I wanted to wear them.
 I came up with this idea of a DIY necklace holder to solve this frustrating problem.
 The finished product turned out beautifully because it actually looks like a piece of framed art or a pretty accent piece in a room.
 This would also make a great Mother’s Day gift!

 How to Make a DIY Necklace Holder